ank19/renoise-interval/ReadMe.md

 - Only one track at a time is considered
 - This tool is not intended for professional use - do not use for critical applications
 - No guarantee is given for correctness
-- Scales are not considered yet
-- Specific effects like pitch level, etc. are not considered
+- Specific renoise(tm) effects like pitch level, etc. are not considered

 # License